MaMoreo/price-monitor/README.md

 > ./gradlew bootRun

 ## RESTfull API
-Once the application is running point your broser to the following URL to access the RESTfull API
+Once the application is running point your browser to the following URL to access the RESTfull API
 > http://localhost:8080/swagger-ui/